6 Digital Transformation Trends for the Finance & Insurance Industries

 With all these digital tools, newer and more immediate ways to procure insurance and improve the customer experience can be expected.
 These include greater use of self-service dashboards and making insurance a service, where consumers insure expensive items only when they’re in use, rather than taking out unnecessary annual policies.
 As Big Data paints a more detailed picture of customers, we can expect more product and service innovation.

 Technology has changed consumer behaviours beyond all recognition.
 Financial and insurance companies must look beyond making incremental improvements and instead embrace the opportunity for widespread change in order to achieve a clear single view of each and every customer.
 As organisations strive to survive and stand-out, the ‘digital first’ model will deliver far-reaching wins for the profession.
 Over the next five years, technology will become even more pivotal to the delivery of financial and insurance services in the UK.

-With the industry increasing its focus on being smarter, faster and better, systems such as DMC Canotec’s uniFLOW Document Management and Managed Print Services (MPS) become an even more important part of a wider digital response to the changing demands of the market.
+With the industry increasing its focus on being smarter, faster and more efficient, systems such as DMC Canotec’s uniFLOW Document Management and Managed Print Services (MPS) become an even more important part of a wider digital response to the changing demands of the market.
 Challenging the traditional MPS model and promoting broader digital transformation, DMC Canotec combines workflow automation, intelligent data capture and cloud communications to help businesses control costs, maximise staff productivity and improve operational agility.

 To discover how DMC Canotec can help you begin your digital transformation, please visit our Finance & Insurance page.